cvmake/cvmake.github.io/02_learn.md

 cover: wikimedia-commons-Makerspace_SLUB.jpg
 ---

-On your journey to make a project, you must pickup many new skills, such as:
+On your journey to make a project, you may need to pickup many new skills, such as:

 * Soldering
 * Programming